 In the Netherlands, if a man and a woman are married or are in a registered partnership and have a child, the mother's husband is automatically designated the child's lawful father, whether or not he is the child's biological father.

-Acknowledgment of a child born abroad
+Acknowledgment of a child born outside the Netherlands

 A child that was born abroad can be acknowledged in the Netherlands.
 For this purpose, the partners must go to a Dutch municipal population affairs office or notary.